Konfekt/win-bash-xclip-xsel/README.md

-The script `clip.sh` and the two symlinks `xclip` and `xsel` are brute drop-in replacements for `xclip` and `xsel` to make them in `WSL` (Windows Subsystem for Linux) read and write on the Microsoft Windows clipboard instead of the Linux clipboard.
+The script `clip.sh` and the two symlinks `xclip` and `xsel` are brute drop-in replacements for `xclip` and `xsel` to make them in [Git BASH](https://gitforwindows.org/) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux)  read and write on the Microsoft Windows clipboard.
-For this to work, a parameter `-in/--input` or `-out/--output`, which specifies whether the clipboard is being read or written onto, must be passed (whereas `xclip` and `xsel` can infer it).
+For this to work, a parameter `-i/-in/--input` or `-o/-out/--output`, which specifies whether the clipboard is being read or written onto, must be passed (whereas `xclip` and `xsel` can infer it).

 # Installation

-Inside the console of WSL in Microsoft Windows 10:
+Inside the Git Bash or WSL terminal in Microsoft Windows 10:

 1. Save these scripts, say to `~/bin/`, and mark `xclip.sh` executable by